Table of contents

 2. Human-Like Replies Creates back-and-forth convos to build trust Replies often feel generic or robotic

-4. Warm-Up Scheduling Lets you control volume & ramp-up speed Doesn’t support advanced or multi-inbox rules
+4. Warm-Up Scheduling Lets you control volume & ramp-up speed Doesn’t support advanced or multi-inbox rules, and users cannot select different warm up speeds such as slow mode or medium mode, which are available in other platforms

-5. Reputation Score Gives a score for sender trust over time No clear insight into what affects the score
+5. Reputation Score Gives a score for sender trust over time No clear insight into what affects the score, and lacks warm up progress tracking and detailed inbox placement metrics

 Let’s find out how much all of these cost.